Contact us for the latest specials.

 - Pre and post op consultation with the doctor

 - Hotel Stay:

-- Tijuana: FREE one-night stay after hospital discharge (if required)
+- Tijuana: FREE two-night stay after hospital discharge (if required)

 - Cancun: FREE stay for one night before the surgery